Evidence-Based · CGA Components · EMR Documentation · Free

 Lawton IADL

-Instrumental Activities of Daily Living scale assessing shopping, cooking, finances, medications, transportation, and independent community living.
+Instrumental Activities of Daily Living scale assessing shopping, cooking, finances, medications, transportation, and independent community living capacity.

 IADL Lawton Community Living Function Aging